 Interchangeability for biosimilars: considerations and concerns

-Professor Aws Alshamsan of King Saud University in Saudi Arabia discussed the concepts of interchangeability, switching and substitution of biosimilars, and how they differ among Europe, Saudi Arabia and the US.
+Aws Alshamsan, Associate Professor at KSU, discussed the concepts of interchangeability, switching and substitution of biosimilars, and how they differ across Europe, Saudi Arabia and the US.
 He highlighted that a number of concerns surround the regulatory authority definitions and the differences between them.
 In addition, he highlighted four key challenges that need to be overcome to facilitate interchangeability that is safe and efficacious.
 These include: the extrapolation to indications only studied for the reference product; ethical and medical–legal aspects of approval; developing strategies for adequate post-marketing pharmacovigilance; and developing effective pricing policy that distinguishes high quality products.

 Formulary considerations for biosimilars for health systems

-According to Professor Ahmed Aljedai of Alfaisal University, Saudi Arabia, global spending on medicinal products is expected to reach Euros 1.3 trillion by 2020 and that, with price reductions of 20−40% with respect to reference products, biosimilars could create a cumulative saving of Euros 50−100 billion during this timeframe.
+According to Professor Ahmed Al-jedai of Alfaisal University, Saudi Arabia, global spending on medicinal products is expected to reach Euros 1.3 trillion by 2020 and that, with price reductions of 20%–40% with respect to reference products, biosimilars could create an estimated cumulative savings of Euros 50–100 billion during this timeframe.
 He highlighted the differences in biosimilar approval approaches between Europe and the US and noted that SFDA and the GCC have adopted the European Medicines Agency’s (EMA) approach.
-Currently, there are no formulary biosimilars, however, he outlined the cost analysis of the biosimilars already approved in Saudi Arabia and discussed the role that pharmacists can play in increasing biosimilar uptake.
+Currently, only five biosimilars are available in the Saudi markets.
+He also outlined the cost analysis of the biosimilars already approved in Saudi Arabia and discussed the role that pharmacists can play in increasing biosimilar adoption.

 Switching from originator product to biosimilars in rheumatology, dermatology and gastroenterology: clinical evidence

 During a 6-month extension study, patients on the reference infliximab were switched to CT-P13 and compared to the group whose treatment with CT-P13 was maintained.
-Here, the results from the switch group were not inferior to the results from the group that maintained treatment with the originator.
+Results from the switch group was not inferior to the maintenance group.
 The point estimates were actually generally in favour of the switch group and this extension study supported the results of the primary study published in The Lancet 2017.

 Oncologist perspective – the use of biosimilar trastuzumab in breast cancer: clinical experience